Wlodarski/DR-Altimeter/README.md

 _DR-Altimeter_ predicts how much the indicated altitude will deviate due to changing weather in the vicinity of a [Wunderground.com](http://wunderground.com) station.
 By substracting the predicted altitude change, to remove its influence, one can greatly improve the accuracy of the _Casio Pro Trek_ wristwatch altimeter.
 Depending on the accuracy of the weather forecast, the indicated altitude can follow true altitude well within a ± 5 meters error margin.

+#### Some features

+- Predictions both produced in graphical and textual format;
+- Textual resultats can be automatically posted to a Slack chat room, therefore to a smartphone;
+- Graphical User Interface (GUI) with zoom and pan functions, to export portions of the graph that interests you specifically
+- Fully configurable;
+- Command line options, for shortcuts and tasks schedulling.

 ##### Figure 1: Graphical output
 ![graphical output](example/graph_example.png)